Mini Electric (2020)

 |CO2 emissions from UK grid electricity usage (Pod Point calculated)*||31 gCO2/km|

 *This metric estimates the environmental impact of driving your electric vehicle based on how the electricity that powers your car is generated.
 We take the average carbon intensity across the UK grid measured throughout 2019 to calculate the expected grams of CO2 emitted per 1 km driven.
 The actual number will vary by region, when you charge (e.g. carbon intensity is usually lower overnight period) and whether your electricity comes from more renewable sources than the average.

 Purchase,Tax & Grants

-We expect the Mini Electric to be eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and London congestion charge.
+The Mini Electric is expected to be eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
+You will also benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|

 |Benefit in Kind (BiK) tax year||BiK tax rate||Annual BiK value|

 * For further information including how to calculate personal BiK liabilities, please visit our Electric Car Tax guide.

 * A £10 annual registration fee will still apply to each vehicle.

 ** For further information on London's Ultra Low Emission Zones (ULEZ), please visit our ULEZ guide.